 Reducing household waste can be easy when you think about what you’re buying and where it will go after you are done with it.
 In 2018, British Columbians disposed of an average of 544 kg of household waste per person, much of which could have been diverted from landfill by recycling or composting.
 However, the most effective way to reduce waste is to avoid creating it in the first place.

 By following the first three Rs (Reduce, Reuse, Recycle) of the provincial pollution prevention hierarchy, a significant impact can be made.
 See below for some initiatives undertaken by the City to help reduce waste and for tips on how you can make changes in your everyday life.

-The City is tentatively planning to host another compost giveaway in Spring 2021.
+The City is tentatively planning to host another compost giveaway in fall 2021.
 Event information will be posted as soon as it becomes available, so please check back soon!

 Compost is a soil amendment that can improve the health of lawns, flower beds and gardens.
 It enhances soil structure, increases soil nutrient content, improves moisture retention and fosters plant health.
 While compost may look like dirt or soil, it is neither.
 Compost needs to be used along with soil and cannot be used as a replacement for soil.
 Compost can be used in many ways such as a mixing the compost into your soil or spreading it on top of your existing soil.

 Consult your garden centre, nursery or horticultural expert to determine how to best mix this compost for your specific application.
 Additional tips on how to best use compost is available through the following links:

 Fix-It events help people learn repair skills to make their stuff last longer, help people save money by repairing what they have, and help the environment by fixing things instead of throwing them away.